GarethMSheldon/Digital-Portfolio/README.md

 ## 📜 SCROLL OF SERVICE (Mission Profile)

-High Warden and Arcane Security Specialist safeguarding complex hybrid aetherial and cloud environments — with a focus on **FinTech kingdoms**.
-I ensure infrastructure runs smoother and defends stronger than a dwarven fortress.
+[cite_start]I am a Lead Technical Engineer and Cybersecurity Specialist who runs complex hybrid IT and cloud environments with a focus on **FinTech ecosystems**[cite: 19]. [cite_start]I ensure infrastructure runs smoother and hits harder than one of my music mixes[cite: 20].

-By day, I lead advanced technical support, fortify environments for stringent security and stability, and serve as the final arbiter for critical sieges — performing deep-dive investigations for server, network, and aetherial incidents.

-My arsenal spans **Azure Citadel, Entra Identity Scrolls, Intune Enchantments, Microsoft Sentinel Watchtowers, Cisco Forges, Sophos Bastions, FortiGate Strongholds**, and **Kubernetes Golems**.
-But what truly sets me apart is the fusion of structured engineering logic and creative problem-solving — honed through years composing ballads on the lute.
+[cite_start]By day, I act as the top technical escalation point for critical outages, conducting Root Cause Analysis (RCA) for server, network, and cloud incidents[cite: 49]. [cite_start]My playground spans **Azure, Entra ID, Intune, Cisco, and Microsoft Sentinel**[cite: 24].

-> *"Engineering gives me structure.
-Music gives me rhythm.
-Together, they teach me to solve every challenge with both logic and creativity."*
+[cite_start]When not fortifying digital castles, I use FL Studio to produce and master audio tracks[cite: 34]. [cite_start]Engineering gives me structure, music gives me rhythm, and together they teach me to approach challenges with deep logic and creative solutions[cite: 35].

 ---